Code-Institute-Submissions/arc-bionics-new/README.md

 ## Known Bugs <a name="knownbugs"></a>

-- ~~In mobile view, the navigation bar shows as Home being below the other 2 links.
-This still functions well.~~
-    - This is now fixed.

-- ~~In various handheld devices, the gallery page shows images with more margins as usual, the images still show but this does not effect the page as a whole.~~
-    - This has now been addressed and fixed.

 - Not a bug, but if users view the mobile responsiveness through Chrome Dev Tools, and margins show on some devices, the webpage has to be  refreshed in order for the view to change.